 Ideally, your training prepares you for the events you are prioritising.
 And it is also beneficial to be acclimatised to the temperature/humidity you are competing in as well.

 Training to reduce cramps can actually be relatively nuanced.
 Although I have a massive interest in training as well, I would prefer to focus on nutrition and encourage you to look elsewhere for that advice.
 But I did want to mention this at the start, to highlight the importance of it.

 Pickle juice is my secret weapon for cramps right now.

 The research on it is relatively new and the results are not necessarily overwhelmingly positive.
 It is still quite mixed.

-But the reason it is my secret weapon, is because it is something that not a lot of athletes in Australia are using it yet.
+But the reason it is my secret weapon is that it is something that not a lot of athletes in Australia are using yet.
 Some are, but not many.

 There has been a long history of anecdotal evidence from athletes claiming pickle juice helps reduce cramping.

 From a research perspective, one study in 2010 indicated that consuming pickle juice at the onset of a cramp resolved it 45% faster than water.

 Another study found that cramp duration was reduced by about 37% on average when pickle juice was ingested directly after induction of cramping, compared with a trial where water was ingested.

 While a lot of people immediately assume this is due to the sodium content, the outcomes occur so quickly that it is not possible.
 It is more likely related to the neural reflex triggered by the acetic acid in the pickle juice.